What Is Slow Flow Yoga? Slow Flow Yoga Sequence for Beginners

 Slow flow yoga and restorative yoga share a similarity, they both place emphasis on spending time in each yoga asana, taking a bit more time for practicers to adjust and settle into the shape, getting a better understanding of what happens in body, mind, and spirit while we are there.

-Restorative yoga is very still, yet slow flow yoga is active, yet unhurried.
+Restorative yoga is very still, yet slow flow is active, yet unhurried.
 Unlike slow flow yoga, restorative yoga does not does not “flow” between poses.
-Restorative yoga involves holding deep stretches for long periods of time, whereas slow flow yoga just hold pose for just a few rounds of breath.
+Restorative yoga involves holding deep stretches for long periods of time, whereas slow flow just hold pose for just a few rounds of breath.

 Structure of A Slow Flow Yoga Sequence